 In October 2021, the FASB issued ASU No. 2021-08, Business Combinations (Topic 805) Accounting for Contract Assets and Contract Liabilities from Contracts with Customers, which is intended to improve the accounting for acquired revenue contracts with customers in a business combination by addressing diversity in practice and inconsistency related to the recognition of an acquired contract liability and payment terms and their effect on subsequent revenue recognized by the acquirer.
 Under the new guidance the acquirer is required to recognize contract assets and contract liabilities acquired in a business combination in accordance with Topic 606 as if the acquirer had originated the contracts.
 The update is effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
 Early adoption is permitted, including in an interim period, for any period for which financial statements have not yet been issued.
 However, adoption in an interim period other than the first fiscal quarter requires an entity to apply the new guidance to all prior business combinations that have occurred since the beginning of the annual period in which the new guidance is adopted.
-The Company is currently evaluating the adoption date and impact, if any, this update will have on its financial position and results of operations.
+The adoption of this standard is not expected to have a material impact on the Company's consolidated financial statements or disclosures.